Vagahbond/eww-dotfiles/readme.md

 2) If you want to use other widgets alognside this bar, you can just paste the content of `eww.yuck` in yours, and it should import the files correctly.
 Same applies for the scss file.

 ### Adaptive bar
 The bar adapts to windows taking the screen's whole space.
-It creates gaps with the border whenever sever windows are tiled on the screen.
+It creates gaps with the border whenever several windows are tiled on the screen.

 ### Colors